marinov98/MarinMacs/README.md

 - [Fira Code](<https://github.com/tonsky/FiraCode>) font
 - set default indentation to 4
   - set to 2 when working with html/css/js files
-- debugging on error
-- tool bar turned off
+- all kinds of tool bars turned off
 - Disabled all forms of backup files

 # Packages